 Cape Cod National Seashore

-Another beautiful part of the state is Cape Cod National Seashore.
-This place boasts forty miles of pristine sandy beaches as well as marshes, ponds, and more.
-Check out wild cranberry bogs, go hunting for old lighthouses, and take in gorgeous views at this amazing NPS site.
+Cape Cod National Seashore boasts forty miles of pristine sandy beaches, marshes, ponds, and more.
+Check out wild cranberry bogs, go hunting for old lighthouses, and take in the views along the shore.

 Frederick Law Olmsted National Historic Site

 Recognized as the founder of American landscape architecture, Frederick Law Olmsted was a master of his craft.
 He practiced landscape design for many years and passed his ideals and philosophy onto his sons, who carried on in his stead.
-Learn about his man at his historic office at the Frederick Law Olmsted National Historic Site.
+Learn about Olmsted at the Frederick Law Olmsted National Historic Site.

 John Fitzgerald Kennedy National Historic Site